-She is a certified Wilderness First Aid Instructor, ORCKA 3 Canoe Tripper, Swift Water Rescue, NLS Lifeguard, First Aid CPR-C, Self Harm Prevention and Intervention, as well as Soft-Tissue Release Therapist.
+She is a certified Wilderness First Aid Instructor, ORCKA 3 Canoe Tripper, Swift Water Rescue, NLS Lifeguard, Ski Patrol, Self Harm Prevention and Intervention, as well as Soft-Tissue Release Therapist.

 When she’s not in school, Sophie spends her time skiing, canoeing, mountain biking, hanging with her dog, going for a dip in the lake, reading, or off on a wild adventure with her brother (also an instructor with BM Wild School)!

 Ali Bush - Experiential Educator

 Ali believes that for students to thrive, they must be fully engaged.
 Ali’s goal is to inspire her students to be critical thinkers, creative problem solvers and life-long learners.
 She believes that learning activities must be dynamic and interactive, and she uses her energetic approach to encourage participation in an interactive and hands-on way.
 Ali also believes that if we want students to learn from the world around us, they must respect our environment and cherish all that it has to offer.

 Lauren Black - Experiential Educator Lauren developed a passion for connecting with nature at a young age spending summers in Muskoka, attending and working at Glen Bernard Camp in Sundridge, and enjoying winters skiing on the escarpment.
 Lauren's experiences of learning through outdoor experiential education in her formative years proved incredibly resonant.
 These opportunities inspired her desire to become an outdoor educator.

 Lauren attended OISE (University of Toronto) to complete her Bachelor of Education and her Environmental Education Specialist Level 1.
 Lauren has experienced a wide variety of teaching environments from outdoor education to forest school and traditional private schools for students in kindergarten to grade eight.
 Throughout these experiences, Lauren's throughline has always been connecting children to nature and facilitating experiences for students to nourish a lifelong connection to the Earth.
 Lauren believes nature is our greatest teacher and is thrilled to explore nature as the backdrop for learning and growth at Wild School.
 When she's not teaching she can be found behind the lens of her camera, hiking, skiing, trail running, surfing, doing yoga or immersed in a great conversation